 Emergency Room Care

 See Section 2 of this EOC for information about how to obtain Emergency Care.
-If you need follow-up care after being treated in an emergency room, you must call your Primary Care Provider.
-You PCP will provide or arrange for the care you need.
-All follow-up care must be provided by In-Plan Providers.
+Remember that if you wish to receive the In-Plan level of benefits, all follow-up care must be received from In-Plan Providers.